ChanVimean/ES6-For-React/README.md

 ### ⏱️ 7.2 Asynchronous (async/await)

+> [!Note]
-This version lets tasks run in the background.
+> This version lets tasks run in the background.
 The program doesn’t wait — it keeps moving.

 ### Code Example